Keeper-Security/Commander/README.md

 4. Login to the End-User Vault using SSO at [https://keepersecurity.com/vault](https://keepersecurity.com/vault)

-5. Visit the Settings > Security screen and setup a Master Password
+5. Visit the Settings > General screen and setup a Master Password

 After the Master Password is created, you are now able to login to Keeper Commander.